August 2014 United States floods: New York

 On the Southern State Parkway, 47 vehicles were inundated by floodwaters, trapping 52 people.
 The Long Island Rail Road experienced significant delays.
 Flights were delayed at Macarthur Airport.
 In Islip, 13.57 in of rain fell in a 24-hour period, setting a new 24-hour rainfall record for New York and breaking the previous record set during Hurricane Irene.
 At Macarthur Airport, 5.37 in of rain fell in just one hour.
 Portions of Interstate 495, New York State Route 27, New York State Route 135, the Southern State Parkway, and County Route 83 closed.
 Numerous state parks, including Bethpage State Park, Brentwood State Park, Hither Hills State Park and Belmont State Park closed due to flooding.
 A baseball game at Yankee Stadium between the New York Yankees and Baltimore Orioles was postponed.
 One fatality and one injury occurred after a weather-related crash on Interstate 495.
 A state of emergency was declared for Suffolk County, and for the town of Brookhaven, and Islip mayor Thomas Croci signed a state of emergency declaration.
 Flood damage in the state totaled $35.2 million.

 Elsewhere

 In Maryland, flash flood emergencies were issued in the Washington–Baltimore combined statistical area, with the Baltimore Harbor Tunnel and parts of the Baltimore Beltway closed due to flooding.
-Portions of Interstate 295 closed between the Baltimore Beltway and Westport, Maryland.
+Portions of Interstate 295 closed between the Baltimore Beltway and Westport.
 Baltimore/Washington International Airport received 6.3 in of rain, which, in the Baltimore metropolitan area, was the second-wettest day on record.

 In Millville, New Jersey, basements were flooded and some collapsed.
 Near Branford, Connecticut, vehicles were submerged by floodwaters on Interstate 95.
 Significant flooding also occurred in Portland, Maine, where 6.44 in of rain fell, becoming the wettest day in the city not related to a tropical cyclone.